Element-Research/rnn/README.md

 Anyway, in most cases, you will not have to deal with the `Recursor` object directly as `AbstractSequencer` instances automatically decorate non-`AbstractRecurrent` instances with a `Recursor` in their constructors.

+For a concrete example of its use, please consult the [simple-recurrent-network.lua](examples/simple-recurrent-network.lua) training script for an example of its use.

 <a name='rnn.Recurrence'></a>
 ## Recurrence ##